How do I make a complaint to the ICO?

 - fails to send you all of the information you asked for

-- fails to comply with the 40-day time limit for disclosure
+- fails to comply with the one month time limit for disclosure.

 The ICO will always expect you to have raised your concerns with the organisation before submitting a complaint.